Have you gone to a job interview and been asked questions regarding your mental health?

 Most people are guilty of exaggerating their potential during a job interview and then figuring things out later once they’ve accepted the position.
 But when it comes to mental health, you want to be as realistic as possible.
 In other words, agree to realistic goals and don’t set yourself up for failure.

 That’s because mental health issues can affect you at any time, which could affect your ability to focus.
 But if your work is suffering and your employer doesn’t know about your mental health condition, they might believe that they hired the wrong candidate for the job – and take action soon after.

 If, however, you’ve been honest with the hiring manager regarding your health condition, then they’ll be much more likely to help you.
 Whether it’s providing you with a flexible work schedule, or adjusting your workload so you aren’t as stressed.

 Whatever the case may be, getting help from your employer during a time of need is never a bad thing.

-This is another reason why it’s important to conduct research before you walk into a job interview.
-Knowing what the company you’re interviewing for wants will allow you to emphasize your ability to solve problems in a timely manner.
+This is another reason why it’s important to research before you walk into a job interview.
+Knowing what the company you’re interviewing for wants will allow you to emphasize your ability to solve problems promptly.

 Thanks for the read!
 Did I miss anything?
 What are some other ways candidates can overcome mental health conditions?
 Feel free to leave a comment below.